-These predictive models are then optimized iteration by iteration using the gradient of the cost function of the previous iteration.
-In this scenario, XGBoost, a particular implementation of this technique, has proven to be efficient in a wide variety of supervised scenarios outperforming previous models \cite{nielsen2016tree}.
+These predictive models are then optimized, iteration by iteration, using the gradient of the cost function of the previous iteration.
+In this scenario, XGBoost, a particular implementation of this technique, had proven to be efficient in a wide variety of supervised scenarios outperforming previous models \cite{nielsen2016tree}.

 We used a $67/33$ random split between train and test.
-In order to do hyper-parameter tuning, we used the randomized search method \cite{bergstra2012random} over the training dataset with 3-fold cross-validation, which consists of trying different random combinations of parameters and then staying with the optimum.
+In order to do hyper-parameter tuning of the XGBoost models, we used the randomized search method \cite{bergstra2012random} over the training dataset with 3-fold cross-validation, which consists of trying different random combinations of parameters to find an optimum.

 Finally, we performed random permutation of the features values among users in order to understand which of them are the most important in the performance of our model (using the so-called Permutation Feature Importance algorithm \cite{altmann2010permutation}).
 In these way, we could identify the most important characteristics that separates the users that do change their community form those that do not change who they interact with.